Comilla railway station

-Comilla Railway Station is a primary railway station of the Eastern railway located in the town of Comilla.
+Cumilla Railway Station is a primary railway station of the Eastern railway located in the town of Comilla.
 Every day trains from Dhaka, Chittagong, Sylhet, Mymensingh, Brahmanbaria, Chandpur and other districts run through this station.
 The railway station of Comilla established in 1895.
 In the same year, a railway line was constructed from this place to Chittagong with a length of 149.89 km.
 All trains entering Chittagong stop at Comilla Railway Station.

 Train service

 Every day more than 13 trains run through Comilla railway station.
 Below is a list of trains running through Comilla Railway Station: